algorand/pyteal/docs/state.rst

 The only argument is the box name, and it returns a :any:`MaybeValue` containing:

 - a boolean value indicating if the box exists
-- the full content of the box.
+- the full contents of the box.

 For example: